Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 5.)
 Know where you want your reader to go next — and send them there!

-You want to know the biggest mistake businesses make with About pages?
-They don’t tell what their readers should do next.
+Do you want to know the biggest mistake businesses make with About pages?
+Once the reader is done, they don’t get any direction on what to do next.

 - Visit your services page